 In 1972 the State Government passed legislation that all Licensed Clubs be registered under State Company Law with the Registered Clubs Act.
 We have since then traded as a Company Limited under Guarantee and known as the Toukley RSL Sub-Branch Club Limited.

-Life Members are:- Andrew McLaughlan (deceased), Roydon Secomb (deceased), John Chesher (deceased), Martin Owens (deceased), Charles Hinds (deceased), Kevin Cahill (deceased), Ronald Saville, Terry Smith (deceased), Bill Armstrong, Jock Crooks (deceased), Noel Dyson (deceased), Ronald Miller (deceased), Robert Cubitt, William Baldry, Harry Burdon, John Maxted, Jack Muller (deceased), Mary Muller, Ken Piper and Frank Sutton.
+Life Members are:- Andrew McLaughlan (deceased), Roydon Secomb (deceased), John Chesher (deceased), Martin Owens (deceased), Charles Hinds (deceased), Kevin Cahill (deceased), Ronald Saville, Terry Smith (deceased), Bill Armstrong, Jock Crooks (deceased), Noel Dyson (deceased), Ronald Miller (deceased), Robert Cubitt, William Baldry, Harry Burdon, John Maxted (deceased), Jack Muller (deceased), Mary Muller, Ken Piper, Frank Sutton (deceased), Ron Marlin.

 Amenity Clubs are:- Men's Bowls, Women's Bowls, Disabled Bowlers, Indoor Bowls, Snooker & Billiards, Seniors Snooker, Pipes & Drums, Euchre, “500”, Pistol, Chess, Fishing, Musicians & Performers.